Liebeslieder Waltzes (Brahms): Rhythm

 The set opens with the quintessential waltz rhythm: the "oom-pah-pah" of the bass note played on beat one followed the chord on beats two and three.
 Brahms never strays too far from this familiar idiom, and the simple, easy to sing folk melodies allow his work to stay grounded as he adds more rhythmic complexity.
 Brahms is known for his unique manipulation of time, particularly his use of syncopation and hemiolas.
 This begins right away as a subtle hemiola creeps into the first stanza.
 Waltz 2 broadens this with a hemiola lasting throughout the song: the piano plays a 3/4 accompaniment to the 3/2 melody in the tenor.
-In waltzes 8, 10, 13, and 15 as well, lines are barred to imply a different meter than the standard 3/4 waltz meter Brahms used as a template.
+In waltzes 8, 10, 13, and 15, lines are barred to imply a different meter than the standard 3/4 waltz meter Brahms used as a template.

 Another time manipulation used here is his metric displacement, or the shift away from an established barline.
 This very subtle alteration is seen most notably fifth waltz, where the second piano part begins on the anacrusis with two descending quarter notes.
 This pattern of emphasis on the third beat continues as the primo piano enters.
 When the voices finally enter with an emphasis on beat one, the listener's perception of the barline shifts.
 The quarter note-half note pattern that waltz 5 is built upon is commonly used by Brahms, usually to symbolize the loneliness of separation.
 This pattern appears periodically throughout the set, for instance making up much of waltz 7.